madejackson/MillControl/README.md

 - TimerOne (v1.1) - https://github.com/PaulStoffregen/TimerOne
 - U8Glib - https://github.com/olikraus/u8glib

-OP: if someone knows how to update those libraries in the project please go ahaed.
-Would be also good to have a short documentation about it, too.
-madejackson: I successfully updated the code to compile successfully with U8G2 instead of U8glib.
-Unfortunatley the memory requirements increase from 85% to 95% so I do not recommend as of yet.

 ### Electronic schematic

 I prefer an old school schmatic style over those fanzy fritzing pictures.